Bukola Saraki: Supreme Court of Nigeria

-On Friday, 6 July 2018, the Supreme Court of the Federal Republic of Nigeria dismissed all 18 charges of corruption and false asset declaration brought against the Senate President, Dr. Abubakar Bukola Saraki, by the Federal Government, following his election as Senate President.
-In a judgement on 6 July, a five-member panel of the Supreme Court, led by Justice Dattijo Mohammed, held that the decision of the appeal court to agree with the tribunal in one breath and order Mr Saraki's return to the CCT in another, amounted to a "judicial summersault".
+On Friday, 6 July 2018, the Supreme Court of the Federal Republic of Nigeria dismissed all 18 charges of corruption and false asset declaration brought against Saraki.
+In the 6 July judgement, a five-member panel of the Supreme Court, led by Justice Dattijo Mohammed, held that the decision of the appeal court to agree with the tribunal in one breath and order Saraki's return to the CCT in another, amounted to a "judicial somersault".
 Therefore, the court affirmed the June 2017 decision of the Code of Conduct Tribunal which ruled that the prosecution failed to prove the case against Dr. Saraki.

 Titles, styles and honours

 Titles and styles

-Saraki was made the Turaki of the Fulani emirate of Ilorin during his tenure as governor.
-A Turaki is an officer at court in the Hausa-Fulani kingdoms' chieftaincy systems.
+Saraki was made the Turaki of the emirate of Ilorin during his tenure as governor.
+(A Turaki is an officer at court in the Hausa-Fulani kingdoms' chieftaincy systems.)
 A number of years later, the Emir of Ilorin elevated him to the position of Waziri (or Prime Minister) of Ilorin.
-The title had previously been held by his father.
+The title had previously been held by his (Saraki's) late father.